burntsushi0-sudo/laptoprecommend/README.md

-Please go easy it is my first time, this is an Cyberpunk themed laptop recommendation engine based on Google's Gemini
+Please go easy it is my first time, this is an Ready Player One themed laptop recommendation engine based on Google's Gemini.
+Here rig means a laptop